 - Degrees and awards received

-Although the above directory information may be available for release, Eastern Florida State College does not routinely release such information to third parties.
+Although the above may be available for release, Eastern Florida State College does not routinely release such information to third parties.
 The Act states each student has the right to inform the College that any or all information is not to be released.
 The College will honor the student's request to restrict the release of Directory Information as stated previously.
 To withhold information, a student must notify the Admissions and Records Office in writing.
 Status of disclosure at the last registration period is binding and all records will be noted "Confidential."
 No information will be released without the written consent of the student.

 To add or remove the Confidential Status from your student records, you must submit the appropriate form in writing to the campus Admissions and Records Office.